daytonaio/backstage-plugins/README.md

 #### Setup Backstage Auth with Keycloak

-Backstage shall be registered as a Keycloak client in the default realm.
-Once the client is created, client ID and secret can be configured in the Backstage instance.
+Backstage requires to be registered as a Keycloak client in the `default` realm.
+Once the client is created, `client ID` and `secret` can be configured in the Backstage instance.

 1. Create Keycloak client in the `default` realm using `backstage.json` file.
 2. Register the newly created client for authentication in backstage.